 “Consider the Lennon song ‘Help!’,” Glickman described in an ASA release.
 “It basically goes, ‘When I was younger, so much younger than today,’ where the pitch doesn’t change very much.
 It stays at the same note repeatedly, and only changes in short steps.
 Whereas with Paul McCartney, you take a song like ‘Michelle,’ and it goes, ‘Michelle, ma belle.
 Sont les mots qui vont très bien ensemble.’
 In terms of pitch, it’s all over the place.”

-By plugging all that data into an analytical model that was built from the ground up and trained on Beatles music (there’s a tough assignment), the paper’s authors felt confident they could determine who wrote what, citing their sampled classification accuracy for songs with known authorship of 80 per cent.
+Nevertheless, by plugging lots of data into an analytical model that was built from the ground up and trained on Beatles music (now there’s a tough assignment), the paper’s authors felt confident they could determine who wrote what, citing their sampled classification accuracy for songs with known authorship of 80 per cent.

 Their verdict: “In My Life” is a John Lennon song.
 The statistical probability that McCartney wrote it is less than one per cent (.018, in fact).
 Sir Paul’s quoted recollections on the matter are, well, less than relevant now.